Avenida de Manoteras 50-52 - 28050 Madrid

 79.1 Travel agency and tour operator activities (for businesses that have at least 20 salaried workers)

 The statistical unit is the business whose main economic activity is the provision of any of the services included in the population scope.
 The enterprise is also the respondent unit, due to the fact that as it is clearly defined, may be located and has its accounting and employment data available, response is facilitated and homogeneous information is obtained.

-Note: The SPSS referring to 2018, as in previous years, considers each Legal Unit that produces goods or services as an Enterprise.
+Note: The SPSS considers each Legal Unit that produces goods or services as an Enterprise.
 Its results are, therefore, integrated with the Structural Business Statistics: Services Sector under its traditional approach based on Legal Units.

-The target population of the Statistic on Products in the Services Sector is made up of businesses, companies and individuals whose main activity is one of the sectors described below.
+The target population of the Statistic on Products in the Services Sector is made up of legal units (companies and individuals) whose main activity is one of the sectors described below.

 From a geographic perspective, this statistic covers the entire national territory.

 Results broken down geographically are not published.

 There are results available from reference year 2005 to 2007, using the CNAE-93 as the classification of economic activities.
 From reference year 2008, the CNAE-2009 has been used.